jnguyen1098/sievemark/README.md

 Each program will output the amount of time taken by the algorithm, in seconds, to 3 decimal places.
 This will be aggregated using my script into a report.

+## The Benchmark

+Return a list of all prime numbers less than 100,000.